 What do you need to think about if you’ve got staff that are on minimum wage?

-If you have staff that are on minimum wage, you’ll need to ensure you have increased their pay from 1 April 2020.
+If you have staff that are on minimum wage, you’ll need to ensure you have increased their pay from 1 April 2022.
 If you haven’t done this, you will need to backdate the increase to 1 April 2020 – but remember to factor in any variations you might have also made to your employees’ remuneration over the various COVID-19 alert levels.
-Don’t panic if you have overlooked the increase; work through each employee systematically to calculate the arrears, communicate with your staff, and then make any necessary corrections in your payroll system.
-If you are needing to change your staffing as a result, think about how you might handle those conversations with employees and if you need any help to do so.
+If you have overlooked the increase; work through each employee systematically to calculate the arrears, communicate with your staff, and then make any necessary corrections in your payroll system.
+If you need to change your staffing as a result, think about how you might handle those conversations with employees and if you need any help to do so.

-Don't hesitate to reach out if you have any questions or concerns about wages in your business, or anything business related!
-Call 0800 555 024, email firstname.lastname@example.org or see more on our information page.
+Don't hesitate to contact us if you have any questions or concerns about wages in your business, or anything business related.